Scaseco/jena-exectracker/README.md

 ## ⚠️ Limitations

-* Only the `SELECT` form of queries can be tracked.
+The tracker will be notified of all query and update execution requests, however there are limitations of what information can be extracted:

+* Any query will appear in its `SELECT` form.
 This is because `QueryEngineRegistry` operates on a lower level than CONSTRUCT, DESCRIBE and ASK.
-* Update requests are only tracked as generic `# Update Request`.
-This is because the `UpdateEngineRegistry` only receives notification of update requests, but not the actual statement.
+* Update requests only appear as generic `# Update Request`.
+This is because the `UpdateEngineRegistry` only receives notification of update requests, but not the SPARQL statement.

 ## Fuseki Plugin